Eurobar vs Krowne – Shocking News!

 If it hasn’t hit you yet, how are the mechanicals installed with Eurobar equipment?
 Remember, the mechanicals are behind the equipment, which means they must be installed before the equipment is set!
 To facilitate this, the equipment must first be set and chalk lines must be established to properly locate the 10” envelope of the mechanical chase.
 Then the equipment must be removed – but where can the equipment be moved to avoid damage in the interim?
 So, the plumber and electrician must perform their work within the context of two horizontal chalk lines?
 After this step, the bar equipment must be reinstalled.
 The final connections are then completed.
 Once the electrical and plumbing is permanently behind the equipment, how does a service tech locate a problem when they’re unable to see their work?
 Good luck with all that!

-EUROBAR vs KROWNE METAL: EUROBAR DOESN’T SUPPORT UNDERCOUNTER DRAFT BEER
+EUROBAR vs Krowne: EUROBAR DOESN’T SUPPORT UNDERCOUNTER DRAFT BEER

 EUROBAR vs KROWNE METAL - UNDERBAR DRAFT BEER APPLICATIONS

 FIGURE 12.
-KROWNE METAL'S BAR EQUIPMENT SUPPORTS UNDERCOUNTER DRAFT BEER WHEREAS EUROBAR DOESN'T
+KROWNE'S BAR EQUIPMENT SUPPORTS UNDERCOUNTER DRAFT BEER WHEREAS EUROBAR DOESN'T

-EUROBAR vs KROWN METAL – WHICH BAR EQUIPMENT IS BETTER?
+EUROBAR vs KROWNE – WHICH BAR EQUIPMENT IS BETTER?

 Need Help Planning Your restaurant and bar?